hmaarrfk/wabisabi/README.md

 ## Current deprecators

   * Deprecator for change of default values in `kwargs`.
+Handles `kwargs` passed as positional arguments too!

 ## Future deprecators

   * Transitionning to keyword only arguments.
-  * Change of default values in `args`.
+  * Swapping the order of positional arguments
+  * Feature requests are welcome!

+## Other directions

-  * Remove automatic input sanitization.
+  * Input sanitization.
-  * Your feature request!

 ## Development Lead